flaneurette/Apache-Honeypot/README.md

 ### Installation

 Step 1: Upload /tmp/ and honeypot-strike.php to your web-root folder, usually /www/ (wait with the .htaccess)
-> 1.1: Rename honeypot-strike.php to something unique, so canners cannot find it.
+> 1.1: Rename honeypot-strike.php to something unique, so scanners cannot find it.
 A UUID would be good.

 Step 2: Modify the PHP file to add your preferences such as UNIQUE_KEY, and add your own IP.